takahito-miyamoto/predictionio-buildpack/CUSTOM.md

   ```
 * bring your own [s3 bucket](https://aws.amazon.com/s3/) by manually setting the [`PIO_S3_*` config vars](#environment-variables).

+⚠️ Note that with HDFS on Heroku, all filesystem path references must be absolute from `/` root, not relative or nested in User ID directory.

 ### Create a PredictionIO app in the eventserver